Form Layout: Predefined Templates

 Overview of Templates

-• name, which specifies which template to use
+• name: Specifies which template to use

 • N is the number of slots in the template.

-• Each of Slot1, ..., SlotN is a number that designates the relative width of the slot.
+• Each of Slot1, ..., SlotN is a number.

-For example, the 7-10-7 template has three slots.
-The first slot has a width of 7/24 of the form width.
-The second slot is 10/24 of the form width.
-The third slot has a width of 7/24 of the form width.
-(24 is the sum of relative width of all slots: 7 + 10 + 7 = 24.)
+• The third slot has a width of 7/24 of the form’s width; 24 is the sum of the relative width of all slots: 7 + 10 + 7 = 24.

 To use qp-template, you need to distribute the UI controls among the available slots by using the slot attribute.
 In each slot, controls are rendered vertically.
 The slots are referred to by names, such as A, B, and C. You can specify the slot attribute for any element, such as qp-fieldset, qp-grid, or div.
 If a template contains multiple slots, you can distribute controls only between some of them.
 For example, if a template contains three slots, you can use only two of them.
 In this case, the third slot remains empty.